Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - avoid activities that cause pain

 Plantar fasciitis can make it painful to walk.
-If your heel pain is affecting your day-to-day activities, visit your doctor.
+If you are walking differently to help with the pain, this may cause other complications and slow your recovery.
+If your heel pain is affecting your day-to-day activities, see your doctor.

 Resources and support